 When you are breastfeeding in particular, they produce secretions rich in lipids that lubricate your nipples.
 Importantly, this secretion functions as a barrier against infection, protecting both your breast milk and your baby.

 You should also avoid applying any disinfectants or other substances to your nipples.
 Cleaning them with water is more than enough.
-Otherwise, you can just rub a few drops of your breast milk on your nipples and let it dry.
+Otherwise, you can just rub a few drops of breast milk on your nipples and let it dry.

 Why Do Montgomery Tubercles Enlarge In Pregnancy?